annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-five_structured-types-and-mutability/chapter-5.md

 ### Lists
 Like a tuple, a `list` is an ordered sequence of values, where each value is identified by an `index`.
 We use square brackets rather than parentheses.
-- [] is an empty list
+- `[]` is an empty list
-- [,] is a singleton
+- `[,]` is a singleton
-- lists are iterables, we can use a for statement to iterate over the elements of the list.
+- lists are iterables, we can use a `for` statement to iterate over the elements of the list.
 - we can also index into lists and slice

-Using square brackets for three different purposes :
+Using square brackets for three different purposes:

 1. literals of type list,
 2. indexing into iterables,
 3. slicing iterables,